friction2d/friction2d.github.io/_drafts/friction-0961.md

 ## Changes

-Version 0.9.6 marked the end of feature releases for the 0.9 series.
-The `v0.9` branch is now in maintenance mode.
+Friction version 0.9.6 marked the end of the 0.9 series.
+The `v0.9` branch is now in maintenance mode, only critical fixes will be added moving forward while we wait for the next major release.

-If critical fixes are added to the `main` branch during development of 1.0 they will be backported if needed.

 This release includes the following fixes and various changes backported from the `main` branch: